coolbutuseless/devoutsvg/README.md

 ## Filling with patterns

-In comparison to standard SVG output devices (such as `svg` and `svglist`) this device has options to modify and insert SVG into the output.
+In comparison to standard SVG output devices (such as `svg` and `svglite`) this device has options to modify and insert SVG into the output.

 The `svgout` device can be instructed to use patterns instead of the